The Tax Disputes and Litigation Review: Indonesia

 ii Challenging administrative decisions

 The principle of equal treatment is applicable as a ground in resolving tax disputes, as explained in Article 31a of the Income Tax Law, Article 16b of the Law on VAT and Sales Tax on Luxury Goods, and Article 28d Paragraph 1 of the Indonesian Constitution.
-To confirm this, a Supreme Court decision upheld a Tax Court decision allowing a taxpayer's appeal against the DGT objection decision on the ground of the principle of equal treatment.17
+To confirm this, a Supreme Court decision upheld a Tax Court decision allowing a taxpayer's appeal against a DGT's objection decision on the grounds of the principle of equal treatment.15

 The Tax Court does not have the power to adjudicate costs related to legal proceedings to a taxpayer or the tax authorities.
 However, the Supreme Court can adjudicate the cost of a civil review application in an amount of 2.5 million rupiah, to be borne by the losing party.